North American Organic Brewers Festival

 The NAOBF is a family friendly event, and minors are welcome with parents.
 A kids area offers art activities, face painting and a root beer garden with complimentary Crater Lake Root Beer for minors (and designated drivers).

 The NAOBF is known as the most earth-friendly beer festival on the planet.
 Festival attendees sample beer from reusable and compostable cornstarch cups made from domestically grown corn by a zero-waste, solar-powered company.
-Electricity needs are met with biodiesel generators.
+Electricity needs are met with biodiesel generators (read this guide to know more on energy conservation).
 Volunteers receive organic cotton t-shirts (returning volunteers can wear past T shirts and get extra tokens instead).
 Food vendors are required to employ sustainable practices, and onsite composting and recycling stations are provided for festival waste and are supervised by recycling czars.

 The NAOBF encourages responsible drinking and urges patrons to take advantage of the MAX Light Rail; the Yellow Line Overlook Park Station is adjacent to the festival.
 Attendees can also take advantage of the Hopworks Bike Corral, where volunteers watch over bikes for free (donations are appreciated and support the BC to Baja Bicycle Odyssey).